-The Company specializes in processing large and recurring call volumes.
-In each of the Inbound, Interactive and Outbound divisions, the Company works closely with its clients to accurately project future call volumes.
-The Company uses the following practices to efficiently manage its call volumes:
+The Company specializes in processing large and recurring transaction volumes.
+In each of the Inbound, Interactive and Outbound divisions, the Company works closely with its clients to accurately project future transaction volumes.
+The Company uses the following practices to efficiently manage its transaction volumes:

 Historical Trends Analyses.
-The Company tracks weekly, daily and hourly calling trends for individual client programs for Inbound, Interactive and Outbound.
-The Company believes that the key to a cost efficient teleservices program begins with the effective planning of future call volumes to determine the optimal number of sites, employees, workstations and calling ports that need to be deployed each hour.
-Based upon the Company's experience in processing large call volumes during the past ten years, it has accumulated the data necessary to differentiate the calling patterns of different applications such as order capture, lead generation and customer service.
+The Company tracks weekly, daily and hourly trends for individual client programs for Inbound, Interactive and Outbound.
+The Company believes that the key to a cost efficient teleservices program begins with the effective planning of future volumes to determine the optimal number of sites, employees, workstations and calling ports that need to be deployed each hour.
+Based upon the Company's experience in processing large volumes during the past ten years, it has accumulated the data necessary to differentiate the transaction patterns of different applications such as order capture, lead generation and customer service.

 Forecasting Call Volumes/Establishing Production Plans.
-Call volumes in Inbound are forecasted for each one-half hour increment for each day.
-Detailed assumptions are made regarding average length of call, average wait time between calls, average speed of answer, and service level targets to determine the actual number of calls that may be processed by a workstation or voice response port during a specific one-half hour increment.
+Volumes in Inbound are forecasted for each one-half hour increment for each day.
+Detailed assumptions are made regarding average handle time, average wait time, average speed of answer, and service level targets to determine the actual number of transactions that may be processed by a workstation or voice response port during a specific one-half hour increment.
 This process enables the Company to effectively determine the number of workstations and voice response ports needed for a given campaign.

 Staffing and Scheduling Plans.
 Based upon the total number of workstations required to be staffed, a detailed schedule is created.
 These schedules are typically forecasted six to eight weeks in advance to assist the Company's personnel and training departments in hiring and training the desired number of personnel.
-Operators and marketing representatives are given regular work schedules that are designed to coincide with anticipated calling patterns and trends.
+Operators are given regular work schedules that are designed to coincide with anticipated transaction patterns and trends.

 The Company has developed a proprietary scheduling system that efficiently identifies variances between staff scheduled and staff needed.
-The system accommodates real-time adjustments to be made for personnel schedules as call volume projections fluctuate.
-Telephone agent personnel directly interact with the system to schedule additional hours or excused time.
+The system accommodates real-time adjustments to be made for personnel schedules as volume projections fluctuate.
+Agent personnel directly interact with the system to schedule additional hours or excused time.

 Facility Calling Plan.
-Once staffing and scheduling plans have been developed, each division determines how to efficiently allocate the projected call volumes among its call centers.
-Each call center receives a detailed plan outlining the projected call volumes for each day of the week and each one-half hour increment of each day.
-Personnel schedules are produced to optimally match the projected calling volumes.
+Once staffing and scheduling plans have been developed, each division determines how to efficiently allocate the projected volumes among its contact centers.
+Each contact center receives a detailed plan outlining the projected volumes for each day of the week and each onehalf hour increment of each day.
+Personnel schedules are produced to optimally match the projected volumes.

 Network Control.
-The Company interfaces directly with AT&T Corp.'s nationwide long distance network and has the ability to allocate call volumes among its various inbound call centers on command assisted by sophisticated third party routing products.
-Traffic control specialists within the

-Company are responsible for comparing actual call volumes and trends to stated staffing and scheduling plans.
-When necessary, adjustments can be made to fine tune minor variances between actual call volumes and personnel that have been scheduled by facility.
-As a result, inbound calls are optimally directed to available personnel which maximizes the utilization of personnel and improves efficiency.
-Network control monitors the status of all inbound call-processing activities on a minute-by-minute basis.
-Minor real time variances between projected and actual calling trends are promptly entered into the Company's database and the call management cycle repeats.
+The Company interfaces directly with the nationwide long distance network of AT&T Corp. ("AT&T") and has the ability to allocate volumes among its various inbound call centers on command assisted by sophisticated third party routing products.
+Traffic control specialists within the Company are responsible for comparing actual volumes and trends to stated staffing and scheduling plans.
+When necessary, adjustments can be made to fine tune minor variances between actual volumes and personnel that have been scheduled by facility.
+As a result, inbound transactions are optimally directed to available personnel, which maximizes the utilization of personnel and improves efficiency.
+Network control monitors the status of all inbound processing activities on a minute-by-minute basis.
+Minor real time variances between projected and actual trends are promptly entered into the Company's database and the transaction management cycle repeats.